splewis/sm-builder/README.md

 [![Build Status](https://travis-ci.org/splewis/sm-builder.svg?branch=master)](https://travis-ci.org/splewis/sm-builder)

-This is a simple build/package tool for managing SourceMod plugins and servers.
-It is still very much a work in progress.
-Don't try to use it unless you want to contribute to its development.
+This is a simple build/package tool for managing SourceMod plugins and servers. **It is still very much a work in progress.
+Don't try to use it unless you want to contribute to its development.**

-It uses a simple python-based syntax inspired by Google's internal [Blaze](http://google-engtools.blogspot.fr/2011/08/build-in-cloud-how-build-system-works.html) tool.
+It uses a simple python-based syntax inspired by Google's [Blaze](http://google-engtools.blogspot.fr/2011/08/build-in-cloud-how-build-system-works.html) tool.

 General philosophy:
 - Convention over configuration